nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `add n/NAME desc/DESCRIPTION [date/DATE] [t/TAG]…`

+* The name of the task that is inputted is case-sensitive

 * If a date is not specified in the command, the newly added Task will have its date set to the end of today (Today's date, 2359hrs).

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**